IseeJ/CosmosPersona/README.md

 Follow me on instagram: @izonfalzo

 Please contact me at izeewj@gmail.com before you clone/fork/modify the code.
-Thank you so much!
+Those who cloned the repo please take them down.
+I have moved to my personal site as I’m not comfortable having it here right now.
+Thank you for your understanding.

 Old link: https://iseej.github.io/CosmosPersona/